 16th Century:

-Raphael was buried here by request along with a few other artists and architects such as Baldassare Peruzzi.
+Raphael was buried here by request, along with a few other artists and architects such as Baldassare Peruzzi.

 17th Century:

-Two bell-towers are added to the front of the Pantheon to give it more of a church-like look.
+Two bell towers were added to the front of the Pantheon to give it more of a church-like look.
 Pope Urban VIII (Barberini) takes significant material from the Pantheon including bronze which adorned the ceiling of the portico.
-This is where the phrase, “What the barbarians did not do the Barberini did.”

-This refers to the barbarians who sacked Rome in antiquity taking most of its wealth.
+This is where the phrase, “What the barbarians did not do the Barberini did” comes from.
+It refers to the barbarians who sacked Rome in antiquity taking most of its wealth.
 The bronze went to Bernini’s famous Baldacchino in St. Peter’s Basilica.

 1833:

-Raphael’s tomb was opened up and examined to quell rumors that his body was not inside which were proven to be incorrect after medical inspection.
+Raphael’s tomb was opened up and examined to quell rumors that his body was not inside.
+They were proven incorrect upon medical inspection.
+In the same century, the two Bernini bell towers were removed from the Pantheon, which would be Bernini’s second bell-tower fiasco in Rome.

-19h Century:
+19th Century:

 Popular Rome Tours